Hostile architecture: Background

 Although the term hostile architecture is recent, the use of civil engineering to achieve social engineering is not: antecedents include 19th-century urine deflectors and urban planning in the United States designed for segregation.
+One example of this was the Detroit Eight Mile wall, built in 1941, and meant to segregate white neighborhoods from black neighborhoods.
 American urban planner Robert Moses designed a stretch of Long Island Southern State Parkway with low stone bridges so that buses could not pass under them.
-This made it more difficult for people who relied on public transportation, mainly African Americans, to visit the beach that wealthier car-owners could visit.
+This made it more difficult for people who relied on public transportation, mainly African Americans, to visit the beach that wealthier car owners could.
 Outside of the United States, public space design change for the purpose of social control also has historic precedent: the narrow streets of 19th century Paris, France were said to be widened to help the military quash protests.

 Its modern form is derived from the design philosophy crime prevention through environmental design (CPTED), which aims to prevent crime or protect property through three strategies: natural surveillance, natural access control, and territorial enforcement.
 According to experts, exclusionary design is becoming increasingly common, not least in large cities such as Stockholm.

-Consistent with the widespread implementation of defensible space guidelines in the 1970s, most implementations of CPTED as of 2004 were based solely upon the theory that the proper design and effective use of the built environment could reduce crime, reduce fear of crime, and improve quality of life.
-Built environment implementations of CPTED seek to dissuade offenders from committing crimes by manipulating the built environment in which those crimes proceed or occur.
-The six main concepts according to Moffat are territoriality, surveillance, access control, image/maintenance, activity support and target hardening.
-Applying all of these strategies is key when trying to prevent crime in any neighborhood, crime-ridden or not.
+Consistent with the widespread implementation of defensible space guidelines in the 1970s, most CPTED implementations as of 2004 were based solely on the theory that proper design and effective use of the built environment could reduce crime, reduce fear of crime, and improve quality of life.
+Built environment implementations of CPTED seek to deter crime by manipulating the environment in which crimes occur.
+The six main concepts according to Moffat are territoriality, surveillance, access control, image/maintenance, activity support, and target hardening.
+Applying all of these strategies is key to preventing crime in any neighborhood, crime-ridden or not.

 Beyond CPTED, scholarly research has also found that modern capitalist cities have a vested interest in eliminating signs of homelessness from their communal spaces, fearing that it might discourage investment from wealthier individuals.
 In England, much of their hostile architecture has been attributed to a desire by the government to combat an anti-social street scene, taking the form of begging and street drinking.

 Design Apartheid

-Design Apartheid, a term coined by architect Rob Imrie, can be described as the assumption of sameness and able-bodiedness in a population while designing built forms.The built forms are inscribed with the ableist values of the society.
+Design Apartheid, a term coined by architect Rob Imrie, is the assumption of sameness and able-bodiedness in a population when designing built forms.
+The built forms are inscribed with the ableist values of the society.
 An example of design apartheid can be seen in Le Corbusier's diagram of the Modulor, which utilises proportions of the body as an anthropometric aid to help architects design buildings by presenting an image of an upright male who is six feet tall, muscular, powerful, and showing no evidence of either physical or mental disability.